-The American College of Surgeons Committee on Trauma (ACS COT) announces the call for abstracts for the 2017 Residents Trauma Papers Competition.
+The American College of Surgeons Committee on Trauma (ACS COT) announces the call for abstracts for the 2020 Residents Trauma Papers Competition.

 University of Nebraska Medical Center

 Submission of Military/Civilian Resident Trauma Papers

+The abstracts should describe original research in any aspect of trauma care.
+The topics must be categorized as either: basic laboratory research or clinical investigation.
 Two abstracts from each ACS COT Region (one abstract from each category) are submitted for consideration for presentation at the national meeting, but only one will be selected for the national competition.